MicrosoftDocs/visualstudio-docs/docs/rtvs/workspaces-remote-setup.md

 For more background, see [public key certificates](https://en.wikipedia.org/wiki/Public_key_certificate) on Wikipedia.

+## Install an SSL certificate on Windows
+The SSL certifcate has to be installed manually on windows.
+Follow the instructions below to install an SSL certificate.

-### Obtaining a self-signed certificate (Windows)
+### Obtaining a self-signed certificate

+Skip this section if you have a trusted certificate.
 Compared with a certificate from a trusted authority, a self-signed certificate is like creating an identification card for yourself.
 This process is, of course, much simpler than working with a trusted authority, but also lacks strong authentication, meaning that an attacker can substitute their own certificate for the unsigned certificate and capture all of the traffic between the client and the server.
 Therefore, *self-signed certificate should be used only for testing scenarios, on a trusted network, and never in production.*

 For this reason, RTVS always issues the following warning when connecting to a server with a self-signed certificate: